aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/03-access-aws.md

 ##### Step 3

-You will then be prompted to a screen with the terms and conditions, add the *hashcode* that will be provided to you and click **Accept** to continue:
+You will then be prompted to a screen with terms and conditions.
+Add the *Event Hash* that will be provided to you and click **Accept** to continue:

 ![Event Engine Login](</images/sc21/event-engine-login.png>)